Who Is This Credit Card Best For?

 - Shop the Membership Rewards shopping portal: 0.5 cents

-The Platinum Card from American Express offers plenty of travel perks and programs.
+The Platinum Card from American Express offers plenty of travel perks and programs with enrollment.
 Here are some we think are especially valuable:

-- Global Entry/TSA Precheck application fee reimbursement: American Express will issue a statement credit to cover the application fees for these programs once every four years (for Global Entry) or every four and a half years (for TSA Precheck).
+- $Global Entry/TSA PreCheck application fee reimbursement: American Express will issue a statement credit ($85-$100) to cover the application fees for these programs once every four years (for Global Entry) or every four and a half years (for TSA PreCheck).

-- $200 airline fee travel credit: This covers “incidental fees” charged by an airline to your card, such as checked baggage, in-flight food and drinks, and in-flight internet.
-(It does not cover the fare, and you must pre-select the airline.)
+- $200 airline fee reimbursement: This perk covers “incidental fees” charged by an airline to your card, such as checked baggage, in-flight food and drinks, and in-flight internet.
+(It does not cover the fare and you must pre-select the airline in your Membership Rewards account.)

-- Airport lounge access: You’ll get access to The Global Lounge Collection, a network of 1,200+ airport lounges worldwide including Delta Sky Club lounges, Priority Pass Select lounges, and American Express’s Centurion Lounges.
+- Airport lounge access: You’ll get access to The Global Lounge Collection, a network of 1,300+ airport lounges worldwide including Delta Sky Club lounges, Priority Pass Select lounges, and American Express’s Centurion Lounges with enrollment.
+Cardholders can bring up to two guests into Centurion Lounges for no additional cost, too.

-- Coverage for lost luggage: If you pay for the cost of your trip with your card and your baggage is lost, you may be covered for the cost of replacing your baggage, up to $3,000.
+- Insurance coverage for lost baggage: If you pay for the cost of your trip with your card and your baggage is lost, you may be covered for the cost of replacing your baggage, up to $3,000 worth of value.

 The Platinum Card From American Express' Other Features